Last Updated: 4/17/16

 Three ponds facing northwest, 153 gallon pond in the front, 20 and 50 gallon tub ponds in the back

 I put the pump in the 50 gallon pond on 3/14/12.
-The wood frog eggs should hatch at any moment.
+The wood frog eggs were ready to hatch at any moment.
 They were all hatched by 3/17/12.

 I took these photos on 3/14/13 when I cleaned out the 50 gallon pond.